On the coupling of Galilean-invariant field theories to curved spacetime: Discussion and outlook

 With the background fields and symmetries in hand, it is easy to derive Ward identities for the one-point functions of the energy current, stress tensor, \&c, as we did in Section~\ref{S:ward}.
 For the most part, these agreed with the results recently obtained in~\cite{Geracie:2014nka}, and the differences can be traced to the fact that one can form tensorial invariants of the non-relativistic ``general covariance'' in~\cite{Geracie:2014nka} which are not tensors of the Newton-Cartan geometry.
 We also used the underlying Milne invariance to compute the Milne variations of one-point functions and to greatly simplify the Ward identities, as in~\eqref{E:ward2}.

-We now conclude with a short list of open questions and obvious directions for future work. \begin{enumerate} \item Many Galilean-invariant field theories are the $c\to \infty$ limits of relativistic field theories.
+We conclude with some open questions and obvious directions for future work. \begin{enumerate} \item Many Galilean-invariant field theories are the $c\to \infty$ limits of relativistic field theories.
 How is the $c\to \infty$ limit related to what we have done here?
 Does a Newton-Cartan structure automatically appear in that limit, replete with the derivative~\eqref{E:gamma} and Milne boosts?

 \item There are also holographic questions.
 In Section~\ref{S:reduction} we showed that a Newton-Cartan structure with the symmetries above appears in the reduction of Lorentzian $d+1$-dimensional manifolds along a null isometry.
 So the field theory duals to quantum gravity on asymptotically Schr\"odinger spacetimes naturally couple to Newton-Cartan geometry.
 In particular, the Milne boosts~\eqref{E:milneDef} correspond to an ambiguity in the identification of the Newton-Cartan data from the $d+1$-dimensional metric.